Bashir1999/alzheimers_data/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * What is the relationship between BMI and Alzheimer's diagnosis? -- Done
+ * What is the relationship between BMI and Alzheimer's diagnosis?
- * What is the distribution of Alzheimer's diagnosis across different age groups? -- Done
+ * What is the distribution of Alzheimer's diagnosis across different age groups?
- * How does the diagnosis rate vary between different genders? -- Done
+ * How does the diagnosis rate vary between different genders?
- * How does educational level correlate with the risk of Alzheimer's? -- Done
+ * How does educational level correlate with the risk of Alzheimer's?
- * How do the average values of key lifestyle, cognitive, and demographic variables differ between individuals diagnosed with Alzheimer's (Diagnosis = 1) and those not diagnosed (Diagnosis = 0)? -- DONE
+ * How do the average values of key lifestyle, cognitive, and demographic variables differ between individuals diagnosed with Alzheimer's (Diagnosis = 1) and those not diagnosed (Diagnosis = 0)?
- * What is the relationship between head injuries and Alzheimer's? -- DONE
+ * What is the relationship between head injuries and Alzheimer's?
- * How do MMSE scores vary with Age and BMI across different diagnosis statuses? -- DONE
+ * How do MMSE scores vary with Age and BMI across different diagnosis statuses?
- * What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients? -- DONE
+ * What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients?
- * How do physical activity interact to affect Alzheimer’s diagnosis? -- DONE
+ * How do physical activity interact to affect Alzheimer’s diagnosis?
- * How do diet interact to affect Alzheimer’s diagnosis? -- DONE
+ * How do diet interact to affect Alzheimer’s diagnosis?
- * What is the impact of memory complaints on Alzheimer’s diagnosis? -- DONE
+ * What is the impact of memory complaints on Alzheimer’s diagnosis?
- * Avg Cholesterol by Age Group -- DONE
+ * Avg Cholesterol by Age Group
- * What is the relationship between Alcohol Consumption and Sleep Quality on Depressed and Non-depressed patients? -- DONE
+ * What is the relationship between Alcohol Consumption and Sleep Quality on Depressed and Non-depressed patients?
- * How does alcohol consumption vary by education level, and how does it differ across racial or ethnic groups within each education level? -- DONE
+ * How does alcohol consumption vary by education level, and how does it differ across racial or ethnic groups within each education level?
- * How does the combination of smoking status and cholesterol levels influence the prevalence of cardiovascular disease (CVD)? -- DONE
+ * How does the combination of smoking status and cholesterol levels influence the prevalence of cardiovascular disease (CVD)?
- * How does physical activity level vary with depression status, and does it differ between males and females? -- DONE
+ * How does physical activity level vary with depression status, and does it differ between males and females?

+## Methodology

+All the graphs were created using JavaScript on the VizHub website, leveraging its capabilities for building interactive and dynamic visualizations.
+Most of the graphs followed a consistent workflow, which included the following steps:

+Data Preparation:
+The datasets were cleaned, formatted, and processed to ensure compatibility with D3.js.
+Missing or inconsistent values were handled appropriately, and relevant attributes were selected for visualization.

+Data Import:
+The data was imported into the visualization script using D3's built-in functions, such as d3.csv() or d3.json(), depending on the format of the dataset.

+Setting Up SVG Canvas:
+A scalable vector graphics (SVG) container was created as the primary canvas for rendering the visualizations.
+This included specifying dimensions, margins, and scaling elements.

+Creating Scales and Axes:
+Linear, ordinal, or logarithmic scales were defined based on the data attributes.
+Axes were generated using D3's d3.axisBottom(), d3.axisLeft(), and other axis functions, ensuring accurate representation of the data.

+Binding Data to Visual Elements:
+The data was bound to graphical elements such as bars, circles, or lines using D3's data-join pattern.
+This allowed for dynamic generation of visual elements based on the dataset.

+Adding Interactivity:
+Interactivity features such as tooltips, hover effects, and clickable elements were implemented to enhance user engagement.
+These were achieved using event listeners like on('mouseover'), on('mouseout'), and on('click').

+Styling and Customization:
+CSS and inline styles were used to customize the appearance of the graphs, ensuring clear and aesthetically pleasing visualizations.

+Iterative Refinement:
+The graphs underwent multiple iterations to optimize layout, improve readability, and ensure that the visualizations effectively conveyed the intended insights. <br /> <br /> <br />

 ## Sketches